raaz-crypto/raaz/README.md

 depends on an appropriate `Implementation` module.
 This dependency is satisfied by the `mixin` mechanism of backpack.

-1. The package `raaz:prim-indef` exposes an `Interface` module one for each primitive that raaz supports.
+1. The package `raaz:prim-indef` exposes an `Interface` module, one for each primitive that raaz supports.
 For example, the `Blake2b.Interface` provides access to [blake2b][blake2] hashing.
    However, this package cannot be used as such because it is a _package with a hole_.
 One needs to actually _mixin_ a module with name `Blake2b.Implementation` for this to work.

-2. The `Implementation` modules are provided by the component `raaz:implementation`.
-By listing both `raaz:prim-indef` and `raaz:implementation` in the `build-depends` the Implementations needed by `raaz:prim-indef` are satisfied by the default implementations from `raaz:implementation`.
+2. The component `raaz:implementation` provides the needed `Implementation` modules and by listing both `raaz:prim-indef` and `raaz:implementation` in the `build-depends` the implementation modules needed by `raaz:prim-indef` are satisfied by the default implementations from `raaz:implementation`.
 This is how the raaz library provides you with the interface.